 Yale wants students who care a lot about their studies and their school, so make sure this comes across in their response.
 A bland statement like, "I am impressed by Yale's drama program" doesn't tell the school anything about you or help you stand out from other applicants.

-You’ve done your research to mention specific qualities of Yale that have enticed you, and now you need to discuss specific qualities about yourself as well.
+You've done your research so you can mention specific qualities of Yale that have enticed you, and now you need to discuss specific qualities about yourself as well.
 Why does the drama program make you so excited?
 What do you want to get out of it?
 Be detailed, specific and honest.

 Showing a passion that's unique to you will help differentiate you from other applicants and show Yale that you're going to take your studies seriously.

 Your Yale essay should be the strongest example of your work possible.
 Before you turn in your application, make sure to edit and proofread your essays.

 Your work should be free of spelling and grammar errors.
 Make sure to run your essays through a spelling and grammar check before you submit.